The first issues of both our College & Pro Football Newsletter and Trends

 If winning a preseason game were truly important then starters

 would be played in the fourth quarter rather than the first.
-Brett Favre would brought
+Aaron Rodgers would

-back into a close game in the fourth quarter if the decision was in doubt.
+brought back into a close game in the fourth quarter if the decision was in doubt,

-the reality is that coaches realize these exhibition games are ‘free rolls' to evaluate
+is that coaches realize these exhibition games are ‘free rolls' to evaluate personnel,

-personnel, develop depth, monitor the development of new offensive and defensive
+develop depth, monitor the development of new offensive and defensive schemes and

-NFL exhibition games are glorified scrimmages in front of 40,000 fans.
-Yet the public
+games are glorified scrimmages in front of 40,000 fans.
+Yet the public is fascinated

-is fascinated and intoxicated with the prospects of a new football season and rush
+and intoxicated with the prospects of a new football season and rush to wager on

-to wager on games that don't count.
-This is the same public that rarely bets, or
+games that don't count.
+This is the same public that rarely bets, or even follows,

-even follows, spring training baseball games or NBA exhibition games.
-Yet they are
+spring training baseball games or NBA exhibition games.
+Yet they are all the same

-all the same in that they don't count for anything other than allowing coaches to
+in that they don't count for anything other than allowing coaches to assess the progress

-another way, you can probably recall the winners and losers of the last ten Super
+way, you can probably recall the winners and losers of the last ten Super Bowls.

 That